 - Scooby-Doo!
 Mystery Incorporated: Word of God states that Mayor Jones's love of treasure has turned him into this.

-- According to Word of God, the Crystal Gems in Steven Universe have No Biological Sex (though besides Steven, all the gems seen so have had been female in form and personality), and normally don't reproduce at all (with what Rose Quartz did to produce Steven being highly unusual).
+- According to Word of God, the Crystal Gems have No Biological Sex (though besides Steven, all the gems seen so have had been female in form and personality), and normally don't reproduce at all (with what Rose Quartz did to produce Steven being highly unusual).
 This makes sense, since they're living crystals, though they can still form romantic relationships among themselves.